 Back to the present.
 Worldwide, Computer Science and IT are constantly developing and all industries require computer experts.
 In the U.S., there will be 200,000 new jobs in IT by 2020 – predictable given that all major IT companies are headquartered here.
 We’re talking Google, Apple, Microsoft, Facebook.
 It’s heaven for coders.

-If, as an international graduate, it might get a bit difficult to remain in the U.S., the rest of the world is your oyster, and as a fresh graduate you can make about 48,000 USD/ year in most Western countries.
+If, as an international graduate, it might be a bit difficult to remain in the U.S., the rest of the world is your oyster, and as a fresh graduate you can make about 48,000 USD/ year in most Western countries.

 The most popular specialisations are software engineer, software developer, and programmer, but if you really want to shine, you should orient yourself to more interesting jobs like: